Style Living Self Celebrity Geeky News and Views

 Legal mandate in the Philippines

-The late president Cory Aquino signed three laws to serve as legal bases for the celebration, known locally as the National Women's Month.
+The late president Cory Aquino signed three laws to serve as legal bases for the celebration, known locally as National Women's Month.

-She has signed a few proclamations between 1988 and 1990, including one where Aquino declared the first week of March every year as Women's Week and March 8 as Women's Rights and International Peace Day.
+She signed a few proclamations between 1988 and 1990, including one where Aquino declared the first week of March every year as Women's Week and March 8 as Women's Rights and International Peace Day.

 Official colors